Visiting Brunei for a short or long layover and need tips on what to do? You’ve come to the right place!

 There are plenty of things to do during your Bandar Seri Begawan stopover, including visiting popular tourist attractions.
 Everything is within walking distance!
 Don’t worry, you can view all these places yourself.
 The city isn’t crowded with tourists and locals are friendly, so you’ll have an easy time visiting various places.

-If you’re not interested in the DIY approach, consider taking one of these Royal Brunei Airlines half-day transit tours.
-The tours are 2-4 hours and you have your choice of the following tours: City, Bandar Splendour, Brunei by Night, or Kampong Ayer.
-Tours depart at 8:30am and 1:30pm for the morning and afternoon tour and starting between 4:30pm and 6:30pm for the night tour.
-Each tour has a fee starting at 42 BND ($42 USD) which is a bit more expensive than DIY.
+If you’re not interested in the DIY approach, consider taking one of these Royal Brunei Airlines tours.
+The tours are 2-7 hours and you have your choice of the following tours: City, Bandar Splendour, Brunei by Night, Kampong Ayer, and more.
+The tours have an additional fee.

 We also included other tours that you can take in this Brunei layover guide.